 Next comes the Shepherd's Bush Empire, (the O2 Empire) which opened in 1903 as a music hall.
 Now a famous music venue.
 Go to the end of Shepherd's Bush Green and cross to Shepherd's Bush Road.
 Soon you will see an unusually ornate (former) Baptist Chapel and next to that a large, 1930's block of flats, The Grampians.
 This has a splendid Art Deco forecourt complete with curved shop windows in front of a monumental entrance.
 Make your way back to the green and take the diagonal path across the large grassy space which is edged with old plane trees.

 Turn right along the Uxbridge Road to see the striking statue of an angel on the war memorial.
+Believe it or not there was once a night club in the old toilets opposite.

-Less formal is a club situated underground in what were once public toilets.
-It's a curious area, with an impressive array of iron railings and the remains of a large gas lamp.
 Return to the Uxbridge Road, and go left to cross at the lights, walking to the right until you reach Plimley Place.
 Slip through this to get to a surprise.
 Shepherd's Bush Place is full of cottages with small front gardens and traditional white picket fences.
 Sadly, some of them now look out on to a blank wall of the new (2008) Shepherd's Bush station.
 Originally built in 1900, it was completely reconstructed to service the tempting Westfield Shopping Centre just round the corner.

 Note:You might want to check that Queens Park Rangers are not playing at home, as their Loftus Road stadium is nearby.